By JUSTIN SPIKE, GHAITH ALSAYED and ZEYNEP BILGINSOY

 “I have a son just like you,” a rescue worker, identified only as Yasemin, told him after giving him a warm hug.
 “I swear to you, I have not slept for four days.
 I swear I did not sleep; I was trying to get you out.”

-The death toll from the earthquake has eclipsed the more-than 18,400 who died in the 2011 earthquake off Fukushima, Japan, that triggered a tsunami and the estimated 18,000 people who died in a temblor near Istanbul in 1999.
+The death toll from the earthquake, which Turkish Turkish President Recep Tayyip Erdogan has called “the disaster of the century,” has risen to nearly 21,000, eclipsing the more than 18,400 who died in the 2011 earthquake off Fukushima, Japan, that triggered a tsunami and the estimated 18,000 people who died in a temblor near the Turkish capital, Istanbul, in 1999.

-Aerial footage from over the earthquake zone in Turkey revealed entire neighborhoods of high-rises reduced to twisted metal, pulverized concrete and exposed wires.
+Aerial footage revealed the scope of devastation, with entire neighborhoods of high-rises reduced to twisted metal, pulverized concrete and exposed wires.

 Even though experts say trapped people could survive for a week or more, the chances of finding survivors in the freezing temperatures are dimming.
 As emergency crews and panicked relatives dug through the rubble — and occasionally found people alive — the focus began to shift to demolishing dangerously unstable structures.